Global Government Surveillance Reform

 —Marissa Mayer, CEO, Yahoo

-The legislation prevents the bulk collection of Internet metadata under various authorities.
-The bill also allows for transparency about government demands for user information from technology companies and assures that the appropriate oversight and accountability mechanisms are in place.
+The USA Freedom Act prevents the bulk collection of Internet metadata under various authorities.
+The bill allows for transparency about government demands for user information from technology companies and assures that the appropriate oversight and accountability mechanisms are in place.

 An open letter to Washington